BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/SB79-Transit-Oriented-Development-Upzoning/README.md

 ## Running the Pipeline

 The pipeline is implemented as a sequence of four Jupyter notebooks.
 Each notebook is self-contained and reads/writes to a shared GeoPackage (`tod_database.gpkg`) defined in `config.py`.
-Steps 2 and 3 are separated by a **mandatory manual GIS review gate** — do not skip it.
+There are **two mandatory manual GIS review gates** — one after Step 1 and one between Steps 2 and 3.
+Do not skip them.

 ### Prerequisites

 - Python environment with `geopandas`, `pandas`, `gtfs_kit`, `shapely`, and `uuid` installed
 - Access to the MTC Box folder containing source data (see [Resources](#resources))
 - Paths in `config.py` updated to match your local data directory
-- QGIS (or equivalent) for the manual review step between Steps 2 and 3
+- QGIS (or equivalent) for the manual review steps after Step 1 and between Steps 2 and 3

 ---